ois-community

 Steering Committee Members and Seats Represented:

-Carole Searle (OIS Project Manager), Sarah Ramirez (OIS SC Chair, Mid-Willamette Valley Representative), Ruth Walton (OIS SC Vice-Chair, Vocational), Brenna Archibald (Adult Residential), Tiffany Heyano (Mid-Willamette Representative), Shawn Mode (Family Representative), Joanna Kindell (Foster Care), Serrae James (Independent Behavior Consultant), Christina Wolf (In-Home Supports), Nancy Briant (Metro/North Coast Representative), Tina DeSouza (Eastern/Central Representative), Kevin Reilly (State Operated Programs), Alex Flippo (State Operated Programs), Holly Mott (CDDP), Brian Tsutsumi (OIS Behavior Specialist), Simon Turner (OTIS or other Abuse Investigation)
+Carole Searle (OIS Project Manager), Ruth Walton (OIS SC Chair, Vocational), Alex Flippo (OIS SC Vice-Chair, State Operated Programs), Brenna Archibald (Adult Residential), Sarah Ramirez (Metro/North Coast), Tiffany Heyano (Mid-Willamette Representative), Shawn Mode (Family Representative), Joanna Kindell (Foster Care), Serrae James (Independent Behavior Consultant), Christina Wolf (In-Home Supports), Nancy Briant (Metro/North Coast Representative), Tina DeSouza (Eastern/Central Representative), Kevin Reilly (State Operated Programs), Lindy Ripley (Southern), Todd Ramirez (Mid-Willamette Representative), Holly Mott (CDDP), Brian Tsutsumi (OIS Behavior Specialist), Simon Turner (OTIS or other Abuse Investigation)

 Steering Committee Minutes: